f0rmat1k/bemy/README.md

 `config.json` is in bemy root folder.
 ####Sections
 `suffixes` — a list of shotrcuts and relevant file extensions.
 Shotrcuts using in `-p` key.
-`file-templates` — a list of shortcuts with relevant path to template.
+`file-templates` — a list of shortcuts with relevant pathes to templates.
 `deps_task` – options for autotask when it called on deps file. `files` – list of files to be created in addition to folders.
 `editor-open-command` — command to be called after creating the file.
 There are two placeholders: 1) {{file-path}} to be replaced with relevant file path.
 2) {{line-number}} will be taken from {{cursor}} position of relevant template.
 Default command is `wstorm {{file-path}}:{{line-number}}`, so if you use webstorm you need to create CLI launcher at webstorm with same name (Tools / Create Command-line Lanucher).
 If u use old wersion of webstorm you can try to use `/Applications/WebStorm.app/Contents/MacOS/webide` for `editor-open-command`.
 `bem` — your BEM options.
 If you using own `separators` you must set right `allowed-name-symbols-regexp`.